Key Youngkin adviser is paid by political firms

 The two sides of Youngkin: Virginia’s new governor calls for unity but keeps stoking volatile issues

 Moran’s statement did not provide a reason for the unpaid arrangement.
-Three people with knowledge of his situation said he had agreed to serve the administration only for a few months, just long enough to guide Youngkin through his first General Assembly session.
+Three people with knowledge of his situation said he had agreed to serve the administration for only a few months, just long enough to guide Youngkin through his first General Assembly session.

 Moran’s stay might be extended, because the legislature adjourned March 12 without completing work on the two-year budget and a handful of high-profile bills, according to the three, who spoke on the condition of anonymity because they were not authorized to share his plans.
 Youngkin has called a special session for April 4.